A few questions our research seeks to answer include:

 Are there key hub genes within these topologically-structured molecular networks that intrinsically differentiate between learned and innate fears?

-We use a variety of research techniques to answer the questions above, find out more about many of these techniques below.
+We use a variety of research tools and techniques to answer the questions above, find out more about many of these techniques below.

 ELUCIDATING THE NEUROBIOLOGAL SUBSTRATES OF MEMORY & EMOTION